dromara/sureness/README.md

 #### 🐕 <font color="red">Some Conventions</font>

-- Based RBAC, only has role-resource, no permission action.
+- Based RBAC, User-Role-Resource.
-- We treat restful requests as a resource, resource format like `requestUri===httpMethod`.
+- We treat API requests as a resource, resource format like `requestUri===httpMethod`.
   That is the request uri + request method(`post,get,put,delete...`) is considered as a resource as a whole.
   `eg: /api/v2/book===get`
 - User belongs some Role -- Role owns Resource -- User can access the resource.